Article

 7. the economic impact [...] in both absolute and relative terms.

 There is an increased requirement for reporting incidents.
 Not only should this happen within incident teams, but incidents that fall under specific criteria should be reported to the relevant authority.
-There will be a standardised format for these reports, which aims to decrease administrative overheads (for the competent authority) whilst increasing cross-entity learnings by capturing and analysing common themes.
+There will be a standardized format for these reports, which aims to decrease administrative overheads (for the competent authority) whilst increasing cross-entity learnings by capturing and analyzing common themes.

 Financial entities shall submit to the competent authority as referred to in Article 41: [an initial notification, an intermediate report, and a final report].